mitmath/computational-thinking/README.md

 *   12 weekly problem sets with equal weight; your lowest score will be dropped.

 *   Released on Thursdays and due before the following Thursday's class.
+(No problem set during Thanskgiving week.)

 *   To pass, you must submit at least 11 problem sets with passing grades.